 - Inform you that you or the school district may invite to the meeting other individuals who have knowledge or special expertise regarding your child, including related services personnel.
-The determination of whether the individual has such knowledge or special expertise is determined by the party (you or the school district) who invited the individual; - Beginning at age 14, or younger, if appropriate, the notice for a student with a disability must also indicate that the purpose of the meeting will be the development of a statement of transition planning, and that the school will invite the student to attend the meeting; and
+The determination of whether the individual has such knowledge or special expertise is determined by the party (you or the school district) who invited the individual; - Beginning at age 14, or younger, if appropriate, the notice for a student with a disability must also indicate that the purpose of a meeting is the consideration of needed transition services and that the school will invite the student to attend the meeting.